hieutranss/hieutranCS.github.io/twitch-api/README.md

  # Vue Requirements
-App & Components The Vue frontend should have at least (1) component.

 CSS The Vue frontend should be styled.
 Use a css framework (bootstrap, materilize) or create your own custom styles.

 HTML Use HTML5.
 Proper indentations.
 Ensure all html elements are properly closed.